COVID-19 Resources – provided Open Access for Research & Study

-Free access to CABI’s Coronavirus collection for 3 months using voucher code.
-To access ALL content this page & in Collection: go to ‘login’ or ‘account’ at top right.
+Free access to CABI’s Coronavirus collection until end August, using voucher code.
+To access ALL content on this page & in the Collection: go to ‘login’ or ‘account’ at top right.
 Follow instructions to ‘redeem a voucher’ & use CV4Y85D5JG9.

 Cambridge University Press

 The publishers would also like you to be aware of these two informative daily newsletters with updated news on COVID-19 and its impact on world economies.
 These newsletters are a free service.
 Just click on the link and subscribe.

 Global resource site to help medical researchers and healthcare professionals access the world’s leading research and late-breaking news around the coronaviruses.

 Linking to publishing partner: The Conversation, timely, science-based articles, fully open access.